kaisenyao/Kaisen_Yao_IDS706_Individual_Project_3/README.md

 <img width="1186" alt="Screenshot 2024-12-11 at 23 03 19" src="https://github.com/user-attachments/assets/6e91859d-f776-4ebf-a7d9-0c782cdd2f25" />

 ## Chat Interface Page:
-This page is the chat interface where users can chat with the AI chat assistant.
-The chat assistant is built using X.AI API.
-The chat interface is built using Flask and HTML.
+This page serves as the primary interface for users to interact with the AI chat assistant, which is powered by the X.AI API.
+The interface is designed using Flask and HTML to provide a seamless and user-friendly experience.

 ## Microservice
 In this project, Flask serves as a microservice framework to build and deploy the web application for movie trend analysis and AI chat assistance.
 Flask, being lightweight, is ideal for creating small-scale microservices.
 It manages routing, handling requests for movie genre and popularity analysis, and returns data in JSON format.
 The application integrates with HTML templates to generate dynamic web pages, using JavaScript and Chart.js for data visualization.
 Flask is containerized using Docker, ensuring consistent deployment across environments, and is deployed on platforms like Azure Web App Services.
 This microservice architecture allows for modular, scalable design, facilitating future enhancements and maintenance.

 ## Data Engineering
-In our project, we use Flask to create API endpoints and psycopg2 to connect to and query the PostgreSQL database using SQL, with PostgreSQL serving as the backend for data storage and analysis.
-Additionally, we use the ast module to parse strings into Python expressions.
-These technologies collectively support extracting and analyzing movie data from the database and providing data services through APIs.
+Flask is utilized as a lightweight microservice framework to build and deploy the web application for movie trend analysis and AI chat assistance.
+It handles routing, processes requests for movie genre and popularity analysis, and delivers data in JSON format.
+HTML templates are integrated with Flask to create dynamic web pages, while JavaScript and Chart.js are used for data visualization.
+The application is containerized using Docker for consistent deployment across environments and deployed on platforms like Azure Web App Services.
+This microservice-based architecture ensures modularity, scalability, and ease of future enhancements and maintenance.

 ## AI Tools
-1. ChatGPT
+1. ChatGPT: Used to debug and optimize the frontend UI, ChatGPT helped identify and resolve issues efficiently, improving the user interface design for a more intuitive and visually appealing experience.

-We utilized ChatGPT to assist in debugging and optimizing our frontend UI.
-By leveraging its capabilities, we were able to identify and resolve issues more efficiently, as well as enhance the overall user interface design to ensure a more intuitive and visually appealing experience for our users.
+2. Claude.AI: Utilized for enhancing the design and functionality of the application, ensuring smoother interactions and addressing backend optimization challenges.